-Events like these help expose DAT students to positive role models and strengthen the foundation of their futures.
+Diana Lui enlightens students by sharing why she loves being an architect Events like these help expose DAT students to positive role models, while adding strength to the foundation of their futures.
 NYAWC thanks the guest speakers and instructors for taking such an enthusiastic part in their lives.
+4. New Board Member: Narges M. Kakalia